luukru/Chatbot/README.md

 Luuk Arts

 This repository was created for an assignment of the course 'Cognitive Computational Modeling of Language and Web interaction' where we were instructed to create a chatbot.
 Our goal was to create a chatbot that could generate context appropriate replies based on user input and that would talk like Eric Cartman, a character from the TV-series South Park.
 Right now, it is capable of generating replies using the vocabulary of Eric Cartman.
-However, the replies are not always grammatical and the contents of the reply are often not very context appropriate
+However, the replies are not always grammatically correct and the contents of the reply are often not very context appropriate.

 ### Using our chatbot
 In this repository, we included 3 notebooks, which we used to train our models.
 It also includes the CartmanBot folder, which contains all files necessary to run our chatbot, except the checkpoint files containing our pretrained models, which were too big for Github.
 If you want to run this bot, please contact us for those files.